Alicia C. Reed, M.P.H.

 24-Hour Hotline: (315) 797-7740

-The health and counseling services noted above are available to Utica University students free of charge.
+The health and counseling services noted above are free for Utica University students.

 Confidential reports of any form of sexual misconduct can also be made to off-campus resources, including: